jazzband/sorl-thumbnail/sorl/thumbnail/readme.txt

       The width/height of the thumbnail image.

     ``filesize``
-      The file size (as an integer in bytes) of the thumbnail image.
+      The file size as a tuple (b, kb, mb) of the thumbnail image.

     ``source_width`` and ``source_height``
       The width/height of the source image.

     ``source_filesize``
-      The file size (as an integer in bytes) of the source image.
+      The file size as a tuple (b, kb, mb) of the source image.

 An example of advanced usage::